sonic-net/SONiC/doc/voq/dynamic_host_hld.md

   participant kernel
   participant fpmsyncd

-BGP_peer ->> BGP: Receive EVPN RT-5 with new TLV for processing BGP ->> Zebra: Download IP route to RIB with opaque data Zebra ->> fpmsyncd: RTM_NEWROUTE message with RTA_FPM_EXTRA data <br/>(netlink message) Zebra ->> kernel: Zebra avoids the download of that route to the kernel <br/>neighOrch takes care of it.
+BGP_peer ->> BGP: Receive BGP route with new TLV for processing BGP ->> Zebra: Download IP route to RIB with opaque data Zebra ->> fpmsyncd: RTM_NEWROUTE message with RTA_FPM_EXTRA data <br/>(netlink message) Zebra ->> kernel: Zebra avoids the download of that route to the kernel <br/>neighOrch takes care of it.